samallenqing/phoenix_news/README.md

 # phoenix_news
-User CNN to recommend user prefer news
+Use CNN to recommend user prefer news